|Number of Traditional Undergraduates||105|

 How many credits are required for graduation and what percent are from core / distribution courses?

-Three-year Certificate: 92 credits (71% from core/distribution courses)
+Three-year Degree and Certificate: 92 credits (71% from core/distribution courses)

 Is every undergraduate student required to take one or more courses in which they are taught authentic Catholic doctrine and practice?